Martian-Engineering/wcgw/README.md

 `uvx --from wcgw@latest wcgw_local --claude`

 You can now directly write messages or press enter key to open vim for multiline message and text pasting.

+### Groq

+Add `GROQ_API_KEY` env variable.

+Then run

+`uvx --from wcgw@latest wcgw_local --groq`

+You can now directly write messages or press enter key to open vim for multiline message and text pasting.
+The default model is `mixtral-8x7b-32768`, but you can change it by setting the `GROQ_MODEL` environment variable to `llama2-70b-4096`.